Short proof of a theorem of Brylawski on the coefficients of the Tutte polynomial: Introduction

 \section{Introduction}

 For a graph $G=(V,E)$ with $v(G)$ vertices and $e(G)$ edges, the Tutte polynomial $T_G(x,y)$ is defined as

 where $k(A)$ denotes the number of connected components of the graph $(V,A)$, see \cite{tutte1954contribution}.
-There are many excellent surveys about the properties of the Tutte polynomial and its applications \cite{brylawski1992tutte,crapo1969tutte,welsh1999tutte,ellis2011graph}.
+There are many excellent surveys about the properties of the Tutte polynomial and its applications \cite{brylawski1992tutte,crapo1969tutte,ellis2011graph,welsh1999tutte}.

 In this paper, we concentrate on Brylawski's identities concerning the Tutte polynomial.
-Written as a usual two-variate polynomial $T_G(x,y)=\sum_{i,j}t_{ij}x^iy^j$, the coefficients $t_{ij}$ encode the number of certain spanning trees, namely spanning trees with internal activity $i$ and external activity $j$ with respect to a fixed ordering of the edges.
+Written as a usual bivariate polynomial $T_G(x,y)=\sum_{i,j}t_{ij}x^iy^j$, the coefficients $t_{ij}$ encode the number of certain spanning trees, namely spanning trees with internal activity $i$ and external activity $j$ with respect to a fixed ordering of the edges, for details see \cite{tutte1954contribution}.
 It is not hard to prove that $t_{00}=0$ and $t_{10}=t_{01}$ if the graph $G$ has at least $2$ edges.
-In general, Brylawski \cite{brylawski1992tutte} proved a collection of linear relations between the coefficients of the Tutte polynomial.
-Namely, he proved that if $e(G)\geq h+1$ for some $h\geq 0$, then
+In general, Brylawski \cite{brylawski1992tutte} proved that a collection of linear relations hold true between the coefficients of the Tutte polynomial.
+Namely, he proved that if $0\leq h<e(G)$, then

-In particular, the third relation gives that if $e(G)\geq 3$, then $t_{20}-t_{11}+t_{02}=t_{10}.$ Note that one can extend Brylawski's identities to the Tutte polynomial of an arbitrary matroid $M$ on a set $E$.
-In fact, we will only use the fact that there is a rank function $r(\cdot)$ on the subsets of $E$ satisfying $r(S)\leq \min(r(E),|S|)$ for every set $S\subseteq E$.
-In this case, the Tutte polynomial of the system $M=(E,r)$ is defined as
+In particular, the third relation gives that if $e(G)\geq 3$, then $t_{20}-t_{11}+t_{02}=t_{10}.$ Note that Brylawski \cite{brylawski1992tutte} proved these identities not only for the Tutte polynomial of a graph, but for the Tutte polynomial of an arbitrary matroid $M$.
+The Tutte polynomial $T_M(x,y)$ of a matroid $M=(E,r)$ is defined by